Guidelines for Community LivingGuidelines for Community Living

 e.
 A lost residency card should be reported to the Hall Director.
 The fee for a new residency card is $15.

-The full University alcohol policy is printed in the Student Handbook (Student Code of Conduct).
-These are some additional considerations and regulations for the residence halls:
+The full University alcohol policy is printed in the Student Handbook (See Student Code of Conduct A.) These are some additional considerations and regulations for the residence halls:

 a.
 Students that are not of legal drinking age cannot possess or consume alcohol in the residence halls.
 Underage students found to be in possession of alcohol will be asked to dispose of the alcohol in the presence of Housing staff members.
-The possession of empty alcohol containers may also be considered as a violation of this policy and students found in possession of empty alcohol containers may also be asked to dispose of them or remove them from the building.
 If the student(s) is not present, Housing staff members may still dispose of the alcohol.
-Residents may be asked to remove any decorative or empty alcohol containers that violate policy from the halls within 24 hours.
-Failure to do so may result in more judicial procedures.

 b.
 Students of legal drinking age may consume alcohol in their rooms with the door closed.
 If a student of legal drinking age lives with students who are underage, alcohol cannot be stored or consumed in any areas that are shared or accessible by the underage roommates.